+According to research, oncology believes long-term side effects are not worth tracking.
+I disagree.
 I can understand that following cancer patients/survivors for 20 or 30 years would be difficult.
 And expensive.
 The term used when cancer survivors disappear is “lost to follow-up.”

 Let’s face it.
 Once an oncologist completes the active therapy component of his/her cancer journey, he/she has every reason to move on the the next cancer patient and not track the long-term and late stage side effects.

 Be honest.
 Do you think it is your oncologist’s job/responsibility to track you months, years, even decades after you complete active therapies?

 But how else would conventional oncology determine the risk of long-term, late stage side effects such as: